Girl Scout Families

 • They learn about money and make decisions about how to use it.
 That means your Girl Scout will learn about spending, saving, and giving to those in need.

 • Girl Scouts learn to act honestly and fairly.
-That means your daughter’s friends, classmates, and teachers will count on her and think of her as trustworthy.
+That means your Girl Scouts’ friends, classmates, and teachers will count on them and think of them as trustworthy.